zhumeisongsong/blog/_posts/2024-02-12-large-scale-system-architecture.md

 ---
 title: "Large Scale System Architecture"
 excerpt: ""
-coverImage: "/blog/assets/hello-world/cover.jpg"
+coverImage: "/blog/assets/large-scale-system-architecture-cover.jpg"
 date: "2024-01-05"
 ogImage:
-  url: "/blog/assets/hello-world/cover.jpg"
+  url: "/blog/assets/large-scale-system-architecture-cover.jpg"
 categories: ["architecture"]
 pin: true
 ---

 ## Application Core organization

-### Application Layer
+### :cat2: Application Layer

 Contain:

 - **Application Services** (and their interfaces)
 - The **Ports** & **Adapters** (and ORM interfaces, search engines interfaces, messaging interfaces etc.)
 - The respective Handlers for the Commands and Queries belong when using **CQRS**
 - The triggering of Application Events which represent some outcome of a use case, side effect of a use case:
   - sending emails
   - notifying a 3rd party API
   - sending a push notification
   - starting another use case that belongs to a different component of the application
   - show popup layout (front-end)
   - redirect to another page (front-end)

-#### Application Services and/or Command Handlers
+**Core Concept: Application Services and/or Command Handlers**

 contains: